rutgerblom/SDDC.Lab/README.md

 <br/>
 Other components used that are **not** part of this deployment are a FRRouting VM for routing within the nested environment and an NFS datastore availabe to the nested ESXi hosts. vSAN could be used too, but I have not tested this yet.<br/>
 <br/>
-I also recommend having DNS/NTP/AD available to the nested environment to host something like a "lab.local" zone and have proper time synchronization.<br/>
+I also recommend having DNS/NTP/AD available to the nested environment to host something like a "lab.local" zone and have proper time synchronization and authentication.<br/>

 ### Diagram